Maison Le Nid - Moulin-à-Vent Rochegrés 2021

 About the wine:

 This bold, rich, and well-structured Moulin-a-Vent was crafted for long-term aging.
 Some Beaujolais enthusiasts may find it too tannic at this stage, but we are convinced it has a bright future ahead, as it also offers abundant blackcurrant fruit throughout its long finish.
-Enjoy it now, but it will be at its best starting in 2025.
+It can be enjoyed now, but is best enjoyed starting in 2025.

 Customer rating